Read outside temperature with Ubuntu part 1

 unzip master.zip

-Just in case I downloaded package to my server.
-Continue with installing python module:
+Just in case I downloaded the package to my server.
+Continue with installing the Python module:

 cd temper-python-master